Contents

 FSC Risk Assessments

-• To align with EUDR, risk assessments are now applicable to Forest Management and Chain of Custody (including Controlled Wood).
-In addition, the following are also key process related changes:
+• To align with EUDR, apart from CW, risk assessments are now also applicable to Forest Management and Chain of Custody certificate holders aiming to conform with the FSC Regulatory Module.
+In addition, the following are key process-related changes specified in <FSC-PRO-60-006b Risk Assessment Framework>:

-• The process requirements have been streamlined considering the need for ensuring that the requirements can be followed by other organizations participating in the Risk Information Alliance (further information under the following link: https://fsc.org/en/newscentre/standards/fscs-new-approach-for-risk-assessments-in-forests).
+a) The process requirements have been streamlined considering the need for ensuring that the requirements can be followed by other organizations participating in the Risk Information Alliance (further information under the following link: www.riskinformationalliance.org).

 • The main changes proposed to content requirements can be summarized under the following aspects:

-• A common set of indicators, containing now 76 indicators instead of the 32 indicators.
+a) A common set of indicators: FSC Risk Assessments now include 64 indicators instead of 32 indicators.
 Although there is an increase in the number of indicators, the topics covered are mostly the same (e.g. legality assessment, human and labour rights, HCVs, conversion, GMO, etc.).
 The requirements have structurally changed through how the proposed indicators are written.

-• Assessment of conversion is now aligned with the Policy <FSC-POL-01-007 Policy to Address Conversion> and EUDR, including adoption of precautionary approach to assess the risk of conversion.
-Therefore, a ‘non-negligible’ risk designation shall be applicable as default.
-The risk assessments developed by a chamber-balanced working group may change the risk designation through data analysis demonstrating that conversion has not taken place in the area under assessment since 31 December 2020.
+b) Assessment of conversion is now aligned with the <FSC-POL-01-007 Policy to Address Conversion> as well as EUDR.
+Indicator 55 is fully aligned with EUDR, assessing conversion from natural forests and transformation of plantations to agricultural use including adopting the precautionary approach to assess the risk of conversion.
+Therefore, a ‘non-negligible’ risk designation for conversion is applied as a default.
+Risk assessments developed by a chamber-balanced working group may change the risk designation through data analysis demonstrating that conversion has not taken place in the area under assessment since 31 December 2020.

-• Assessment of forest degradation.
-A new indicator introduces the assessment of forest degradation: There is no forest degradation since 31 December 2020, including a numerical ‘non-negligible’ risk threshold to assess this indicator.
+c) Assessment of forest degradation: A new indicator (57) introduces the assessment of forest degradation: There is no forest degradation since 31 December 2020, including a numerical ‘non-negligible’ risk threshold to assess this indicator: The degradation since 31 December 2020 in the area under assessment is more than 0.02% of the total natural forest area on average per year.

-• Update Intact Forest Landscape (IFL) boundaries using other forms of best available information (in addition to the Global Forest Watch maps), such as historical harvesting documentation, existing Forest Stewardship Standard (FSS) frameworks, maps and external data provided by independent organizations, scientists and experts.
+d) Intact Forest Landscape boundaries may be updated by using other forms of best available information (in addition to the Global Forest Watch maps), such as historical harvesting documentation, existing Forest Stewardship Standard (FSS) frameworks, maps and external data provided by independent organizations, scientists and experts.

-• Risk Assessments can limit the scope of assessment to a country, a region that is part of a country, or a region that covers more than one country, as well as to specific products (e.g. timber, rubber, specific NTFPs, [among others]) and to some of the indicators that are part of <FSC-PRO-06-006b Risk Assessment Framework>.
+• Risk Assessments can limit the scope of assessment to a country, a region that is part of a country, or a region that covers more than one country, as well as to specific products (e.g. timber, rubber, specific NTFPs, and more) and to some of the indicators that are specified in <FSC-PRO-60-006b V2-0 Risk Assessment Framework>.

-• With the revised <FSC-PRO-06-006b Risk Assessment Framework> anybody can use the FSC Risk Assessments; there is no requirement for certification.
+• With the <FSC-PRO-60-006b V2-0 Risk Assessment Framework> anybody can use the FSC Risk Assessments; there is no requirement for certification.

-• The <FSC-PRO-60-006b Risk Assessment Framework> will be published on 1 July 2024.
-FSC is working to have 20 prioritized Risk Assessments revised and available by 1 March 2025.
+• The <FSC-PRO-60-006b Risk Assessment Framework> was published on 1 July 2024.
+FSC is working to have 20 prioritized Risk Assessments revised and available in 2025.

 • FSC has identified 20 priority countries.
 They are as follows (listed alphabetically): Austria, Brazil, Canada, Chile, China, Estonia, Finland, France, Germany, Indonesia, Latvia, Poland, Portugal, Romania, Spain, Sweden, Türkiye, United Kingdom, Ukraine and USA.
 FSC will publish related announcements on the process page here.